Let’s talk about the Who, What, When, Where, Why, and How’s of Early intervention. Let’s do it in this order, though.

 Unfortunately, there are a lot of waiting lists out there.
 So the first step is to get on them.
 As I’ve heard parents express their frustrations with wanting to get their kids help as soon as possible, I have tried to brainstorm ways that I could help.
 This website has been one of those ways.

-I am currently building a library of Early Intervention Tutorials to help parents, grandparents, educators, and therapists learn skills that can help the kids they’re working with.
+I have created the Early Intervention Tutorials to help parents, grandparents, educators, and therapists learn skills that can help the kids they’re working with.
 A big part of Early Intervention is learning to identify the skills a child needs extra help with, and then adapting activities that will help build those skills.

 To help you get started today, fill out the form below to receive a copy of the Developmental Progress Chart.
 This will help you identify where your child is developmentally so that you can get started.
-Then check the Early Intervention Tutorials now available.
+Then check out the Early Intervention Tutorials that are now available.

 THE FIRST STEP IS IDENTIFYING YOUR CHILD'S DEVELOPMENTAL PROGRESS